 On the streets of China, one of the simplest strategies implemented by the Party is through putting up massive vibrant posters in the cities featuring none other than President Xi Jinping.
 These posters illuminate the core values like patriotism, prosperity, dedication, integrity, friendship, and most importantly the encapsulation of the ambiguous “Chinese Dream.”

 China’s population, consisting of the largest number of internet users, viewed the internet as a vibrant political space, a safe place to voice their opinions.
 However, Mr. Xi sought to counter this by engendering a sophisticated online censorship, outputting an internet world of its own.
-Internet censorship in China is infamous for censoring several words whenever its sees fit, and also known for its so called “Great Firewall.”
-The Communist party carefully monitors and manages the internet, devoting more resources to controlling content online.
+Internet censorship in China is infamous for censoring several words whenever it sees fit, and also known for its so-called “Great Firewall.”
+The Communist Party carefully monitors and manages the internet, devoting more resources to controlling content online.
 Furthermore, the Party strives to impose the same political values, ideals, and standards—both in the virtual and real world.

 The Party has also made a massive push by investing in the development of a smartphone application.
 Xuexi Qiangguo, which translates to “Study Powerful Country,” is the most downloaded item in China’s Apple App Store.
 This app is a slick technique for teaching “Xi Jinping Thought” as the Party’s new campaign calls on its cadres to immerse in political doctrines.
 Released by the CCPPD in January, 2019, Xuexi Quangguo acts as an aggregation platform for news, articles, video clips, documentaries, etc., all pertaining to the Xi’s political philosophy.